saminiir/saminiir.github.io/_posts/2016-06-26-configuring-arch-linux-on-dell-xps-15.markdown

 {% endhighlight %}

 You should be able to start Steam/Wine.
 Your mileage may vary.
+It is easy to have missed lib32 packages on a 64-bit system, so you might have to chase down dependencies.

 {% highlight bash %}